Dobakito/stargazing-tracker-app/README.md

 ## INSTALLATION

 Simply clone this app and cd your terminal to the 'backend' folder within the app.
-Once there, type
+Once there, type:

 ```bash
 bundle install
 ```

 to install all the neccessary gems to your computer.
-Next type
+Next type:

 ```bash
 rails s